Podcasts

 Messy multi-colored pile of folders and documents

-This next edition of the Article 19 podcast welcomes Liza Grant, Tamman’s PDF specialist.
+This episode of the Article 19 podcast welcomes Liza Grant, Tamman’s PDF specialist.
 She is in charge of guarding Tamman’s high standards on document accessibility.
 Often, screen reader users receive PDF’s that are inaccessible due to the lack of proper formatting.
 Liza makes sure that all of our client PDF that will be delivered to web pages are formatted and tagged properly in order for them to be accessible and inclusive to all users.
 Tune in to listen to Liza’s journey in the accessibility world and her passion about user-centric design and advocacy.

 Listen to more Article 19 Podcast Episodes

-Transcript
+Full Transcript

 Voiceover: